 International Degree Evaluation

-If you have earned a degree from a college or university outside of the U.S., you will need to submit a course-by-course evaluation from an accredited evaluation agency, such as Educational Credential Evaluators (ECE), One Earth or World Education Services (WES), as part of your application for admission.
+If you have earned a degree from a college or university outside of the U.S., you will need to submit a course-by-course evaluation from an accredited evaluation agency, such as Educational Credential Evaluators (ECE), One Earth, Educational Perspectives, or World Education Services (WES), as part of your application for admission.
 Also, if your former college or university provides transcript documents in a language other than English, you will need to submit translations with them.

 English Language Proficiency